5 Best iPad POS Systems for Small Businesses

 - Loyalty tools included in baseline POS

-- No option for built-in payment processing
+- No option for built-in payment processing; need to use external payment processor

 - Optional Add-ons (paid monthly):